TeamPiggyCoin/docker-piggyelectrum-server/README.md

 To run:

-docker run -d -v /home/electrum/:/home/electrum -p 5001:5001 -p 5002:5002 -p 8000:8000 --name piggyelectrum-server teampiggycoin/piggyelectrum-server
+docker run -d -v /home/electrum:/home/electrum -p 54485:50001 --link piggycoind:piggycoind --name piggyelectrum teampiggycoin/piggyelectrum-server

 Notes:

-This connects by default to the dockerized teampiggycoin/piggycoind container if running on the same host (host-named piggycoind)
+This connects by default to the dockerized teampiggycoin/piggycoind container if running on the same host (host-named piggycoind).
+Do not forget to add the assigned docker IP address of this container to the newpiggycoin.conf of the piggycoind container to allow RPC.